Joan Marsh

-Joan Marsh (July 10, 1914 (Note: Some sources list Marsh's birth year as 1913, and others 1914; the day, July 10, however, is consistent amongst them.
+Joan Marsh (July 10, 1914 (Note: Some sources list Marsh's birth year as 1913, and others 1914; the day, July 10, however, is consistent among them.
 The California Birth Index corroborates a birthdate of July 10, 1914, for Dorothy Rosher, born in Tulare County, California.
 Furthermore, some sources (primarily obituaries) suggest that her birth name was Nancy Rosher, though the California Birth Index entry conflicts with this claim.) - August 10, 2000) was an American child actress in silent films between 1915 and 1921.
 Later, during the sound era, she resumed her acting career and performed in a variety of films during the 1930s and 1940s.

 Early years

-Marsh, born Dorothy D. Rosher, was the daughter of Lolita and Charles Rosher.
-She was born in Porterville California.
+Marsh was born Dorothy D. Rosher (although some obituaries listed her given name as Nancy Ann Rosher) in Porterville, California.
+She was the daughter of esteemed silent-film photographer Charles Rosher and his wife Lolita.
 Her parents later divorced.